SimplGy/api-vcr/README.md

 ## Running

-The first thing you probably want to di is run in record mode, which proxies requests to your API server and records the responses for later playback.
+The first thing you probably want to do is run in record mode, which proxies requests to your API server and records the responses for later playback.

 Run in record mode: